farhad-dalirani/Nano-AutoML-Cloud/README.md

       newgrp docker
       ```
     - Then go in to Github repository, Setting, Actions, Runners.
 Create a Linux Runner.
 It will give some commands, copy and past in EC2 terminal.
 If it asked `Enter the name of runner: [press Enter for ip-...-..-..-..]` enter `self-hosted`.
-    - Furthermore, through the EC2 instance panel, navigate to the Security Group settings, then to Inbound Rules, and make sure to add a rule that allows inbound traffic on port 8000:
+    - Furthermore, through the AWS EC2 Console, navigate to the Security Group settings, then to Inbound Rules, and make sure to add a rule that allows inbound traffic on port 8000:
       ```
       | Type       | Protocol | Port Range | Source    |
       | ---------- | -------- | ---------- | --------- |